colinnuk/IntervalsIcuMcp/MCP_SERVER.md

 - Query athlete profiles, activities, wellness data, and upcoming events
 - Generate structured workouts with proper zone targeting
+- Use pre-built training prompts to guide training analysis and planning
 - Interact with your training data using natural language

 ## Available MCP Tools